clonejo/mc-erl/README.md

 The server runs at port 25565 (default).
 The port and other options can be set in "server.conf", restart the server for changes taking effect.

 ## PS:
-The Erlang shell can be left with "q().".
+The Erlang shell can be left with "q().", which shuts down the server.